mide42/chbosync4android/BashScripts/_readme.txt

 They were developed for ChBoSync, i.e. they are not part of the PTBV SyncML client or Funambol's open source project.

-The scripts are distributed WITHOUT ANY WARRANTY!
+These scripts are all distributed WITHOUT ANY WARRANTY!

 Please read the comments at the top of the individual script files.